Digital Signage digital signage

 A university campus is one of the most demanding environments digital signage operates in.
 Multiple stakeholders (administration, departments, dining, athletics, residence life), 24/7 building access in many facilities, mixed indoor/outdoor placements, and an alert system that has to take over every screen instantly during a critical incident.
 Most signage platforms can run a single coffee shop.
 Far fewer are built for a 300-screen campus deployment.

 CrownTV has been deploying signage for 13+ years across 1,800+ businesses with ~10,000 active screens.
 Higher-ed campus deployments sit alongside our retail and corporate work for clients like L'Occitane, Victoria's Secret Fifth Avenue, and Herman Miller.
-The 13 use cases below are what we recommend when a campus IT or facilities team asks where signage actually earns its keep.
+The 13 use cases below are what we recommend when a campus IT or facilities team asks where university digital signage actually earns its keep — paired with the capabilities a campus network must have, all-in per-screen pricing, and what to ask any vendor.

 You'll get:

-- 13 specific use cases for university campuses
+• 13 specific use cases for university and college campuses

-- The capabilities campus signage networks must have
+• The five capabilities a campus signage network must have

 Capabilities a campus network must have